 Co-headship: guidance for governors

-Learn about what co-headship is and what you need to consider when deciding if it might be right for your school.
-Read about commonly used co-headship models and find pointers for long-term success.
+Learn what co-headship is and what you need to consider when deciding if it might be right for your school.
+Read about common co-headship models and find pointers for long-term success.

 Contents